 Regional Approaches to Fuel Local Circular Economies: Great Lakes Region

 Leaders in cities, regions and private companies are interested in implementing circular economy concepts, but how do you begin to change linear systems of production to close the loop?
-Join us for a discussion of how to use data and best practices to engage key stakeholders and implement a collective action plan to make the push toward a circular reality.
+This webinar discussed how to use data and best practices to engage key stakeholders and implement a collective action plan to make the push toward a circular reality.

 Recycling Operations During COVID-19

 Watch recorded webinar from NWRA (registration required): NWRA Webinar

 The National Waste & Recycling Association (NWRA) hosted a webinar to discuss recycling operations during COVID-19.
 The panel discussed operational best practices, volume impacts across lines of business, changes in material characteristics, contract and program implications, commodity considerations, managing operations through rapid and variable change, and what the “new normal” may look like post COVID-19.